Stelzi79/SnippetDesigner/README.md

-# Welcome to the Snippet Designer
+# Welcome to the Snippet Designer for VS2019

 The Snippet Designer is a plugin which enhances the Visual Studio IDE to allow a richer and more productive code snippet experience.

+Based on Snippet Designer by Matthew Manela [github.com/mmanela/SnippetDesigner](https://github.com/mmanela/SnippetDesigner)

 ## Download

 If or when I publish it you will be able to find it on the Visual Studio Gallery

 ## Latest Builds